nix-community/developer-workshop/2023-11-report/index.md

 Again, each item was explained verbally and sometimes annotated or reworded for clarity.

-The collection was again clustered, and also got preliminary priorities with labels `{1,2,3}{A,B,C}` denoting three top-level categories 1-3, each with three items A-C:
+The collection was then clustered by topic (letters A-C) and prioritised (numbers 1-3):
 - 1A Packages
 - 1B Customisation
 - 1C Community